TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/setup-controller-data-centre.md

 See [MDCB API]({{<ref "tyk-mdcb-api">}}) for details of the endpoints.

-In MDCB v2.6.0 or earlier, MDCB only offers one health check endpoint at `/health` via port defined by the `healthcheck_port` configuration setting.
+In MDCB v2.6.0 or earlier, MDCB only offers one health check endpoint at `/health` via the port defined by the `healthcheck_port` configuration setting.
 The default port is `8181`.

 To use the health check service, call the `/health` endpoint i.e. `http://my-mdcb-host:8181/health`.
 This will return a `HTTP 200 OK` response if the service is running.